Lonking (OTCMKTS:LONKF) Reaches New 1-Year Low at $0.25

-Lonking Holdings Limited (OTCMKTS:LONKF)’s stock price reached a new 52-week low on Wednesday .
-The stock traded as low as $0.25 and last traded at $0.25, with a volume of 0 shares trading hands.
+Lonking Holdings Limited (OTCMKTS:LONKF) reached a new 52-week low during mid-day trading on Tuesday .
+The stock traded as low as $0.25 and last traded at $0.25, with a volume of 0 shares.
 The stock had previously closed at $0.25.

-Separately, Zacks Investment Research upgraded shares of Lonking from a “hold” rating to a “buy” rating and set a $0.25 target price on the stock in a report on Tuesday, May 4th.
+Separately, Zacks Investment Research raised shares of Lonking from a “hold” rating to a “buy” rating and set a $0.25 price objective for the company in a research note on Tuesday, May 4th.

 Lonking Holdings Limited, an investment holding company, manufactures and distributes wheel loaders, road rollers, excavators, forklifts, and other construction machinery in Mainland China.
 The company also provides hydraulic excavators and skid steer loaders; and diesel, electric, and LPG forklifts.